 And he said to them, “Well did Isaiah prophesy of you hypocrites, as it is written, “‘This people honors me with their lips, but their heart is far from me; in vain do they worship me, teaching as doctrines the commandments of men.’
 You leave the commandment of God and hold to the tradition of men.”
 And he said to them, “You have a fine way of rejecting the commandment of God in order to establish your tradition!
 [Mark 7:6-9]

-Here Jesus is condemning them for putting the teaching of men ahead of the teachings of God.
+Here Jesus is condemning them for putting the teachings of men ahead of the teachings of God.
 God is not impressed with human rules, no matter how old they are.

 Therefore let no one pass judgment on you in questions of food and drink, or with regard to a festival or a new moon or a Sabbath.
 These are a shadow of the things to come, but the substance belongs to Christ.
 Let no one disqualify you, insisting on asceticism and worship of angels, going on in detail about visions,puffed up without reason by his sensuous mind, and not holding fast to the Head, from whom the whole body, nourished and knit together through its joints and ligaments, grows with a growth that is from God.
 If with Christ you died to the elemental spirits of the world, why, as if you were still alive in the world, do you submit to regulations– “Do not handle, Do not taste, Do not touch” (referring to things that all perish as they are used)–according to human precepts and teachings?
 These have indeed an appearance of wisdom in promoting self-made religion and asceticism and severity to the body, but they are of no value in stopping the indulgence of the flesh.
 [Col 2:16-23]

-Here Paul is talking about the rules that men make which are supposed to limit others in a way that will keep them from sin.
-Paul says these rules have a false appearance of wisdom, but that they are useless in actually stopping the sins of the flesh.
+Here Paul is talking about the rules men make which are supposed to limit others in a way that keeps them from sin.
+Paul says these rules have a false appearance of wisdom, and are useless in actually stopping the sins of the flesh.
 The reality is law has never been able to stop sin.
 If the law could have dealt with sin, Jesus would not have had to die.
 Law does not stop sin, it simply points out sin.
 What stops sin is surrendering to Jesus and walking in His truth, love, and power.

 As friends of mine are fond of saying, “rules are tools”.
 Tools can be used for good and for bad, and when used wrongly or by those who should not use them, tools can do a great deal of harm.
 If we force our rules on others, we may cause they great harm.